-- 2 Go to Dell.com/support. - 3 Click Product Support, enter the Service Tag of your computer, and then click Submit. - ONOTE: If you do not have the Service Tag, use the autodetect feature or manually browse for your computer model. - 4 Click Drivers and Downloads - Select the operating system installed in your computer.
-5 - 6 Scroll down the page, expand Chipset, and select your chipset driver.
+- 1. Turn on the computer. - 2.
+Go to Dell.com/support. - 3.
+Click Product Support, enter the Service Tag of your computer, and then click Submit. - NOTE: If you do not have the Service Tag, use the autodetect feature or manually browse for your computer model. - 4.
+Click Drivers and Downloads. - 5.
+Select the operating system installed in your computer. - 6.
+Scroll down the page, expand Chipset, and select your chipset driver. - 7.
+Click Download File to download the latest version of the chipset driver for your computer.

-- 7 Click Download File to download the latest version of the chipset driver for your computer. - 8 After the download is complete, navigate to the folder where you saved the driver file. - 9 Double-click the chipset driver file icon and follow the instructions on the screen.
+- 8. After the download is complete, navigate to the folder where you saved the driver file. - 9.
+Double-click the chipset driver file icon and follow the instructions on the screen.